GEMS: User & roles management

 • Role-based user lists: Create a feature that displays a list of all users associated with a specific role, making it easy for Sales Ops users to review and manage user-role assignments.

-Setting the path: User flows unveiled
+Setting the path with User flows

 These user flows enabled me and my team to spot potential roadblocks and bottlenecks early in the design process, ultimately saving us valuable time and resources in development.